LEGAL AND ETHICAL RESPONSIBILITIES, BEST PRACTICES FOR BOARD MEMBERS

-Boards & Governance Best Practices
+Boards and Governance

 Here, we address the legal and ethical responsibilities that come with being a board member.
 We also look at best practices related to board operations, recruitment, fundraising and internal communications.
 This is the business side of any nonprofit, and it all leads to greater effectiveness of one of your most powerful assets: your nonprofit board.